MarkTickner/MarkTickner/README.md

-# MarkTickner
+# Mark Tickner

-My personal website.
+My personal website, built using Wordpress with a custom theme.

+Deployed on the Openshift platform.